Saivarun2185/LAParkingCitations05/README.md

 ## Introduction:

-This is our MapReduce Project which involves processing data from the city of Los Angeles parking citations database.We will use the data set linked here to answer 4 difrent quietions about the answer.
+This is our MapReduce Project which involves processing data from the city of Los Angeles parking citations database.We will use the data set linked here to answer 4 difrent questions about the answer.

 ## Data Source: